-Practice constitutes a minimum 50% of the curriculum hours (2,300 hours) which includes some simulation (NMC 2018a).
+Practice constitutes a minimum 50% of the curriculum hours (2,300 hours) which includes some simulation, up to 600 hours maximum (NMC 2018a).

 Field Placements

 Field placements will provide you with a range of practice experiences that will develop your professional values and nursing skills providing an opportunity to apply your learning in your chosen field of nursing.
 Practice experience will be provided in partnership with local health care trusts and the independent sector, experiencing person-centred care in your chosen field.